Skip to content

 Runtime detections + remediation

-Model pinning policy
+Model rotation & pinning policy

-Pinned, evaluated, and reversible.
+Many models, pinned, evaluated, and reversible.

 Model and prompt version pin appear in every evidence pack.